Gaming for charity: Game-a-thon

 Stream for 7 hours for the 7 young people like me who are diagnosed with cancer every day.

-Get together with your mates for a FIFA face off or stream an epic solo gaming session - whatever you choose, every minute of your charity stream will help change the future for young people like me.
+Get together with your mates for a FIFA face off or stream an epic solo gaming session - whatever you choose, every minute of your charity stream can help change the future for young people like me.

-Conor, my Teenage Cancer Trust Youth Support Coordinator, recognised that I was feeling down.
+Conor, my Teenage Cancer Trust Youth Support Coordinator, recognised that I was feeling .
 He arranged for two of my friends to come in and visit me in hospital, so I was able to play FIFA with them.

 It was nice to have that sense of normality rather than everything being about cancer treatment